openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/components/securityschemes/ApiKey.md

 org.openapijsonschematools.client.components.securityschemes.ApiKey
 # SecurityScheme ApiKey

 public class ApiKey
-extends ApiKeySecurityScheme
+extends ApiKeyHeaderSecurityScheme

 A class that is used to apply auth to a request